jetbrains-academy/rustlings-course/Writing Automated Tests/Tests/How to Write Tests/task.md

 ##### Example of adding a second test that will fail because we call the panic! macro

 Run the tests again using `cargo test`.
-The output should look like Listing 11-4, which shows that our `exploration` test passed and `another` failed.
+The output should look like the listing below, which shows that our `exploration` test passed and `another` failed.
 ```text
 Compiling how_to_write_tests v0.1.0
    Finished dev [unoptimized + debuginfo] target(s) in 0.34s